 Here are some other favorite word puzzles we enjoy.

-My daughter also has been quite interested in rhyming lately, so we colored in the images and put them in the right houses together.
+My daughter also has been quite interested in rhyming lately, so a natural extension is sorting words in to word houses.
+We colored in the images and sort them in to the right houses together.
 What fun it is to open the windows and see the CVC words hanging out together!